Aviana/discord_web_sys_ptt/Readme.md

-Firefox is broken due to them not pupulating the UIEvent "which" field for extension simulated inputs.
-But the discord web client evaluated this field.
+Firefox is broken due to them not pupulating the UIEvent "which" field for inputs simulated by extensions.
+But the discord web client evaluates this field.

 The portal is broken on KDE <= 6.0.3 and generally until (https://bugs.kde.org/show_bug.cgi?id=484525) is fixed.
 On Gnome it is not implemented (https://gitlab.gnome.org/GNOME/xdg-desktop-portal-gnome/-/issues/47).
 It might work on hyprland though (not tested).